Confirm-Solutions/confirmasaurus/cloud/README.md

   - Latex and markdown and a lot more.
   - Sagemath

-There are subfolders in the [cloud folder](./) for each of these images that include the [Dockerfile](./smalldev/Dockerfile).
+There are subfolders in the [cloud/images folder](./images) for each of these images that include the [Dockerfile](./images/smalldev/Dockerfile).
 Some of the subfolders have `./build` and `./test` scripts that run the build and check that the expected capabilities are available.

 Then, there are [`.devcontainer.json`](../.devcontainer/devcontainer.json) as well for each of these images.
 This allows you to launch the images in either Codespaces or the VSCode Remote-Containers extension.